carimura/jtrack/README.md

 Very simple Java project that:

 1. Gets file from Oracle cloud object storage
-2. Rotates using ImageMagick (by way of im4java)
+2a.
+Rotates using ImageMagick (by way of im4java)
+2b.
+Does facial recognition using OpenCV and boxes the faces
 3. Puts the file back to object store

 I think it's neat because `mvn package` will actually build the JAR into a